Saudi-US

 This

-could be seen after the recent visit when Simon Henderson of the Washington
+was evident after the recent visit, when Simon Henderson of the Washington

 the young and dynamic Prince.